rogerdavid2/sites/README.md

-# All these sites are built with CSS, HTML, and JavaScript
+# Sites are built with CSS, HTML, and JavaScript
-# They do not have libraries.
+- Site 1
+- Template 2
+- Template 3